12 Top-Rated Hiking Trails in Tofino, BC

 One of the beautiful things about this hike is the solitude.
 This is one of the less heavily trafficked trails in the park, and you may even have the beach at the bottom to yourself.
-The beach here seems more wild and rugged, with huge sand cliffs on the north side and a headland to the south.
+The crescent of sand here seems more wild and rugged, with huge cliffs on the north side and a headland to the south.
 The walk in to the beach is most scenic as you near the beach, with large trees and huge, prehistoric-looking ferns.

 Near the top of the stairs, a trail branches off to the south, and this is the side trail to Half Moon Bay.
 This is a great way to extend your hike.
 Most of this spur involves a long set of stairs that take you down to the bay.
 Views are beautiful, making it worth adding this portion on to the Willowbrae Trail.

-10. Shorepine Bog Trail
+11. Shorepine Bog Trail

-The soil here is very acidic, and only a limited variety of vegetation is able to survive in this area of the Pacific Rim National Park Reserve.
+The soil here is very acidic, and only a limited variety of vegetation is able to grow in this area of the Pacific Rim National Park Reserve.
 Shorepines are able to survive here, and they dominate the bog.
 Although some of these are hundreds of years old, they are stunted and small.

 Where to Stay in Tofino for Nature and Hiking